CL/R SIG

 Manuscript Guidelines

 Manuscripts must be submitted electronically and should be no longer than 20 double-spaced, typed pages.
 Use APA (7th edition) formatting.
-Author’s name, affiliation, mailing address, telephone and fax numbers, and e-mail address should be on a separate cover page.
-Please be judicious in the use of tables, photographs and charts.
-Book covers, photographs, illustrations and figures should be sent as separate jpeg files.
+Author’s name, affiliation, mailing address, telephone and fax numbers, and email address should be on a separate cover page.
+Please be judicious in the use of tables, photographs, and charts.
+Book covers, photographs, illustrations, and figures should be sent as separate jpeg files.
 Any reference to the author that would enable the reviewer to know the author’s identity should not appear in the manuscript.
+Book covers, photographs, illustrations, and figures should be sent as separate jpeg files.

 Proudly powered by Weebly